The Palm House

 As a part of an updated visitor experience in the Botanical Garden, the Palm House and the adjacent greenhouses have undergone a renovation as well as a transformation, focussed on improving the spread of knowledge and the interior of the houses.
 The Natural History Museum of Denmark is pleased to welcome you to a newly renovated setting.

 Visit the Palm House - a spectacular botanical collection

-In the Palm House, you can view exotic and rare plants, which grow in different tropical and subtropical environments.
+In the Palm House, you can explore exotic and rare plants, which grow in different tropical and subtropical environments.
 Among other things, you can experience the greenhouses Aquatic and Mangrove Plants, Warm Subtropics, Dry Tropics, and Mediterranean House.

-Giant Bamboo, large palms, spectacular flowers and carnivorous plants are just a small selection of the botanical collection you can experience in The Palm House.
+Giant Bamboo, large palms, spectacular flowers and carnivorous plants are just a small selection of the botanical collection you can experience in the Palm House.